Battle of Irtysh River (13th century): Battle

 Qutuqa Beki guided Jochi's campaign in tracking the Merkits and Naimans.
 After going through the Ulun Pass, they met the Merkits and Naimans at the Bukhtarma branch of the Irtysh.
 The exact date when they encountered and battled them is unclear, occurring in either late 1208 or very early 1209.
 The combined forces of the Naiman and Merkit possibly numbered as many as 30,000.
 The Mongols won the engagement, shattering the Merkit-Naiman alliance.
-The Merkit commander Toqto'a was killed in action by an arrow, and many of his soldiers drowned in the river attempting to flee Toqto'a's sons Qudu, Qaltoqan, Cila'un, and Majar, and the Naiman commander Kuchlug, escaped.
+The Merkit commander Toqto'a was killed in action by an arrow, and many of his soldiers drowned in the river attempting to flee.
+Toqto'a's sons Qudu, Qaltoqan, Cila'un, and Majar, and the Naiman commander Kuchlug, escaped.
 Unable to bring Toqto'a's body with them, they cut off his head and carried it with them.

 Aftermath

-The surviving Merkit fled west, first to the Uyghurs and then, after the Uyghurs allied with the Mongols, to Cumania, and the Naiman leader Kuchlug fled south to Qara Khitai.
+The surviving Merkit fled west, first to the Uyghurs and then, after the Uyghurs allied with the Mongols, to Cumania; the Naiman leader Kuchlug fled south to Qara Khitai.
 In 1211, Kuchlug usurped the throne of Qara Khitai and took over the dynasty.
 Seven years later, the Mongols invaded Qara Khitai and defeated and executed Kuchlug.
 At some point likely between 1209 and 1219, most likely 1217 or 1218, Jochi, Subutai, Tuqachar, and possibly were dispatched to deal with the remaining Merkit, and them and Tuqachar, along with a Uyghur force, met and destroyed the Merkit at the Chem River, in what is present-day western Kazakhstan.
 The surviving sons of Toqto'a, possibly including Qudu, escaped to what is now northern Kazakhstan, but were pursued and defeated by Subutai.
 Either prior to or after a defeat of the Merkit–Qangli alliance at the Chem, the Mongol defeated the Merkit at the Chu.
 The Merkit were conclusively beaten at either a point between the Khemchik and Yenisei or, if the Chu battle succeeded the Chem campaign, at the Jade Valley near the Chu.